 Eating disorders such as anorexia nervosa, bulimia nervosa and binge-eating disorder can influence hormone levels causing physical and psychological problems.
 Unhealthy eating styles can affect hormones that regulate metabolism, fertility and pregnancy.

 This is a patient factsheet on the Society for Endocrinology's guidance document on the initial evaluation of a child with a suspected differences/disorders of sex development.

 This is a patient factsheet summarising the Society for Endocrinology's position statement on male hypogonadism and ageing.

 This article describes hormones that play an important role in pregnancy and labour.

-Growth of the fetus during pregnancy is regulated by a balance of hormones.
+Growth of the foetus during pregnancy is regulated by a balance of hormones.